2004 AFC Cup

-The 2004 AFC Cup was the first edition of the AFC Cup, playing between clubs from nations who are members of the Asian Football Confederation.
+The 2004 AFC Cup was the first edition of the AFC Cup, played by clubs from nations who are members of the Asian Football Confederation.

 Qualification

 The 'developing' 14 nations in the Asian Football Confederation were invited to nominate one or two clubs to participate in the 2004 competition.

 Group stage

-Key to colors in group tables:

-Green: Group winners and best runners-up advance to the quarter finals.

 Group A

 1Al Sha'ab Ibb were awarded a 3–0 win as Muktijoddha Sangsad KS did not show up for the match.

 2The match was cancelled after a general strike in Yemen left Al Sha'ab Ibb unable to show up for the match.